-COLUMBUS -- United States Attorney Carter M. Stewart announced today that he has designated Election Officers in each of the district’s three offices who will lead the efforts in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 6, 2012, general elections.
+COLUMBUS -- United States Attorney Carter M. Stewart announced today that he has designated Election Officers in each of the district’s three offices who will lead the efforts in connection with the Justice Department’s nationwide Election Day Program for the upcoming November 4, 2014, elections.

 Federal law protects against such crimes as intimidating or bribing voters, buying and selling votes, altering vote tallies, stuffing ballot boxes, and marking ballots for voters against their wishes or without their input.
 It also contains special protections for the rights of voters and provides that they can vote free from acts that intimidate or harass them.
 For example, actions of persons designed to interrupt or intimidate voters at polling places by questioning or challenging them, or by photographing or videotaping them, under the pretext that these are actions to uncover illegal voting may violate federal voting rights law.
 Further, federal law protects the right of voters to mark their own ballot or to be assisted by a person of their choice.

 In addition, the FBI will have special agents available in each field office and resident agency throughout the country to receive allegations of election fraud and other election abuses on Election Day.
 Residents can contact the Columbus FBI resident office at (614) 224-1183, the Cincinnati field office at (513) 421-4310 and the Dayton resident office at (937) 222-7485.

 Civil Rights Division staff at the Department of Justice will be available by phone to receive complaints related to voting rights (1-800-253-3931 toll free or 202-307-2767) or by TTY (202-305-0082).
 In addition, individuals may also report complaints, problems, or concerns related to voting by fax to 202-307-3961, by email to email@example.com, and, by complaint forms that may be submitted through a link on the Department’s website, at www.justice.gov/crt/about/vot/.